jgatjens/stylekyll/README.md

 Stylekyll help you keep track on how many pages have you build, crossbrowser control, generate svg sprites, generate the actual styleguide through *kss-node* and much more.

-This example is create with [*jekyll*](https://github.com/shakyShane/jekyll-gulp-sass-browser-sync), [*kss-node*](https://github.com/kss-node/kss-node), [*github-styleguide-template*](https://github.com/1026/kss-node-template-such-as-github) and edited to add [*bootstrap-sass*](https://github.com/twbs/bootstrap-sass).
+This template was created with [*jekyll*](https://github.com/shakyShane/jekyll-gulp-sass-browser-sync), [*kss-node*](https://github.com/kss-node/kss-node), [*github-styleguide-template*](https://github.com/1026/kss-node-template-such-as-github) and edited to add [*bootstrap-sass*](https://github.com/twbs/bootstrap-sass).